schellingb/c-data-structures/README.md

 p_elem->a = 123;
 ```
 New keys initially have memory uninitialized
-Pointers can get invalidated when a new key is added
+Pointers can get invalidated when a key is added/removed

 #### Looking up the index for a given key
 ```c